skoods-org/Welcome/README.md

 Here you can learn the steps to quickly start coding your own self-racing car.

+### Requirements

+Skoods competitions are currently supported to run on Windows 10 and Python 3.5.

 ### Download and Run the Competition Executable

 1. Download the simulation: